 6. Polar Plunge – Freezin’ For A Reason

-Landry & Kling is a proud sponsor of MPI’s Freezin’ For A Reason mission, which supports the mission of two women, Carole McKellar – the incoming chair for the Global Board of Trustees for the MPI Foundation – and Julie Krüger – Chair of the EMA Council – who have pledged to jump in the Antarctic Ocean to raise funds for the MPI Foundation.
+Landry & Kling is a proud sponsor of MPI’s Freezin’ For A Reason mission.
+This supports the vision of two women, Carole McKellar, the incoming chair for the Global Board of Trustees for the MPI Foundation; and Julie Krüger, Chair of the EMA Council.
+These women have pledged to take a “polar plunge” in the Antarctic Ocean to raise funds for the MPI Foundation.

 Freezin’ For A Reason aims to raise $10,000 for MPI members who need it most.